-Exciting works have been undertaken along the River Witham at Wyndham Park, Grantham this week in early July, 2022.
-This is the first of four in-channel sites being worked on by local contractors Lions on the River Witham in Grantham and River Slea in Sleaford.
+Exciting works were undertaken along the River Witham at Wyndham Park, Grantham in early July, 2022.
+This was the first of four in-channel sites worked on by local contractors Lions on the River Witham in Grantham and River Slea in Sleaford.

-Two berms have been installed at two locations in Wyndham Park to create in-channel habitat and sinuosity within the river.
+Two berms were installed at two locations in Wyndham Park to create in-channel habitat and sinuosity within the river.
 These berms consist of brushwood faggots (or fascines), chestnut posts and coir matting to introduce some more natural features into the channel.

-The pre-planted coir matting that has been secured into the structure acts as instant habitat, flourishing within the next few months to create an aesthetic habitat.
+The pre-planted coir matting that has been secured into the structure acts as instant habitat, flourishing to create an aesthetic habitat.
 A similar structure was successfully installed in 2017 by the Environment Agency and Lincs Rivers Trust in Wyndham Park downstream of this site.
 For more information on this project visit Wyndham Park Grantham's website.

 Local contractors Lions and volunteers have created two berms along this section of the River Witham in Wyndham Park.
 Below you can see the creation of the berms!

 The final product!

 Planted up with pre-planted coir matting, colourful plants such as yellow iris and purple loosestrife have now begun to establish.